hotosm/fmtm/docs/dev/Production.md

 > is served under, e.g. /api on the domain.
 > However, this isn't the recommended approach, and testing is minimal.

+##### CENTRAL_WEBHOOK_API_KEY

+- This variable allows central-webhook to make requests to the backend API.
+- We use this to update the feature/entity colours after mapping events occur.
+- Create an API Key for user `svcfmtm`, which will add the key to the database.
+- Set the key for the `CENTRAL_WEBHOOK_API_KEY` variable, and this should allow the webhook to work.

 ##### S3_ACCESS_KEY & S3_SECRET_KEY

 > In most circumstances these variables should be provided